- MRKH is a disorder of the female reproductive tract–approximately 1 in 5,000 females are born with it.

 If I don’t create a vagina but I do decide to have sex, will anything bad happen?

 If you have vaginal intercourse before your vagina is created using dilators or surgery, sex will likely be very painful.
 It could cause a tear in your vagina and bleeding.
 Creating a vagina with vaginal intercourse alone can be done but comes with risks and is usually very uncomfortable.
+However, there are other ways in which couples can be sexually intimate that do not involve vaginal penetration.
+When you are ready to become sexually active, having MRKH will not limit your ability to engage in other sexual activities, nor will it limit your ability to experience sexual pleasure.

 Will I ever be able to have a satisfying sex life?